 Among the top ten issuance jurisdictions, China, the USA, the Netherlands, and supranational issuers were among the key markets where volumes shrank.
 China's decline in volume can largely be explained by macroeconomic headwinds and turbulence in debt markets, and as such the issuance count shrank in China from 790 deals in 2022 to 697 in 2023.
-Slowing American issuance is explained by a rising interest rate environment and political controversies over climate policies in finance.
-Hong Kong SAR was the market with the largest increase, entering the top ten leaderboard for the first time, and growing by 173.3% YOY.
+Slowing American issuance is explained by a rising interest rate environment and political controversies over climate policies in finance.5 Hong Kong SAR was the market with the largest increase, entering the top ten leaderboard for the first time, and growing by 173.3% YOY.

 Despite recent anti-ESG legislation and controversy, the USA remains the largest cumulative issuer of green bonds, with approximately USD454.4bn of self-labelled green debt issued to date.
-China maintained its position as the second largest source of cumulative volume, with USD372bn of debt issued to date.
+China maintained its position as the second largest source of cumulative volume, with USD372bn of debt issued to date term debt with the majority (64.4%) of aligned debt maturing before 2027.
+Overall, 93.8% of aligned green debt has a maturity of five years or less.